Ipe Decking

 Conclusion

-Choosing the right hardwood decking material depends on your priorities.
+Choosing the best hardwood decking material depends on your priorities.
 If durability and long-term investment are key, Ipe or Cumaru are excellent choices.
 For a more unique aesthetic, Tigerwood offers striking visuals, while Garapa provides a budget-friendly, lighter option with good overall performance.
+We install all four species as part of our custom deck building services across Brooklyn and Queens.